 Please note that while every attempt has been made to provide the most factually correct answers here, there is a chance that we may have got some bit of information wrong - because we are not glass experts.
-If this is the case, and you have the correct information (as well as some means of proof that it is correct!) please let us know.

 Note: This page is under development…